 Cash Flow Hedges.
 In 2005, we entered into derivative transactions that are hedges of the future cash flows of forecasted transactions (cash flow hedges).
 We are exposed to the impact of market fluctuations in interest rates.
 To protect from increasing interest rates and the resulting higher cost of the debt that was issued in 2005, we locked in existing interest rates by using financial derivatives (swaps) for hedge strategies.
 The associated interest rate swaps were terminated on October 12, 2005, prior to the issuance of the related debt.
 These derivatives were initially recorded on the Balance Sheets at their fair value as Accumulated Other Comprehensive Income (AOCI).
-Deferred gains of \$4.0 million in AOCI as of December 31, 2015 will continue to be amortized to interest expense over the term of the debt issued.
-The total amortization for 2015 was \$1.1 million.
-The total amortization for 2014 and 2013 was \$1.3 million per year.
+Deferred gains of \$3.6 million in AOCI as of December 31, 2016 will continue to be amortized to interest expense over the term of the debt issued.
+The total amortization was \$0.4 million in 2016, \$1.1 million in 2015 and \$1.3 million in 2014.

 Changes in the fair value of a derivative designated and qualified as a cash flow hedge, to the extent effective, are included in Statements of Members' Equity and Comprehensive Income as AOCI until earnings are affected by the hedged transaction.
 We discontinue hedge accounting prospectively when it is determined that a derivative no longer qualifies as an effective hedge, or when it is no longer probable that the hedged forecasted transaction will occur.
-When hedge accounting is discontinued because the derivative no longer qualifies as an effective hedge, the derivative is subject to the mark-to-market model of accounting (MTM Model) prospectively.
+When hedge accounting is discontinued because the derivative no longer qualifies as an effective hedge, the derivative is subject to the mark-to-market model of accounting prospectively.
 Gains and losses related to discontinued hedges that were previously accumulated in AOCI will remain in AOCI until the underlying contract is reflected in earnings; unless it is probable that the hedged forecasted transaction will not occur at which time associated deferred amounts in AOCI are immediately recognized in current earnings.
 All derivatives designated and accounted for as hedges are classified in the same category as the item being hedged in the Statements of Cash Flows.
 In addition, all components of each derivative gain or loss are included in the assessment of hedge effectiveness.